microbiomedata/metaMS/docs/lcms_metabolomics/index.rst

 -  Docker Container Runtime
 -  miniwdl (v1, https://pypi.org/project/miniwdl/)

-*Note that the wdl file will automatically pull the necessary docker with the required workflow dependencies.*
+*Note that the wdl file will automatically pull the necessary docker image with the required workflow dependencies.*

 Database
 ~~~~~~~~

 -  A local copy of a msp database.
 The workflow uses a subset of databases available through GNPS (https://gnps-external.ucsd.edu/gnpslibrary) that
 has been filtered to include only compounds with high quality metadata and with high resolution MS2 spectra.
-The curated database can be downloaded from [here](https://nmdcdemo.emsl.pnnl.gov/metabolomics/databases/20250407_gnps_curated.msp)
+The curated database can be downloaded `here <https://nmdcdemo.emsl.pnnl.gov/metabolomics/databases/20250407_gnps_curated.msp>`_.

 Sample datasets
 ---------------